Link Search Menu Expand Document

 Side Effect

-Reading and/or writing state shared outside a Function with other functions.
+Reading and/or writing State shared outside a Unit, i.e., a Function with other functions.
 See also Determinism.
+If a Component contains unit that perform side effects, then the component itself is considered to perform side effects.

 Test

-For our purposes, a Unit, Integration, or Acceptance test.
+For our purposes, a Unit Test, Integration Test, or Acceptance Test.

 Test Double